 An introduction to basic expository preaching theory and skills, emphasizing the preparation and delivery of a textually derived proposition with accuracy, interest, clarity, and relevance.
 Students preach twice and receive evaluation from fellow students and the professor.
+May be credited in the Department of Media Arts and Worship.
 Prerequisite: BE101 Bible Study Methods and Hermeneutics.
 Enrollment limited to 12 students.
 3 hours.